williamyang1991/VToonify/README.md

 Note that the pre-trained encoder is shared by different STYLE CONTROL OPTIONS.
 VToonify-D only needs to pre-train the encoder once for each DualStyleGAN model.
 Eight GPUs are not necessary, one can train the model with a single GPU with larger `--iter`.

+**Tips**: [how to find an ideal model] we can first train a versatile model VToonify-Dsd, and navigate around different styles and degrees.
+After finding the ideal setting, we can then train the model specialized in that setting for high-quality stylization.

 ### Train VToonify-T